-Updating standards, clarifying the documentation that is required to satisfy the licensure requirements, and providing additional detail related to renewal, continuing education, and relicensure requirements help provide clarity and certainty of the rules.
+Updating standards, clarifying the documentation required to satisfy the licensure requirements, and supplying more detail related to renewal, continuing education, and relicensure requirements help supply clarity and certainty of the rules.
 These proposed changes will make compliance easier for applicants and licensees.